AshwinJay/ashwinjay.github.io/notes-about-me.md

   - I am partial to efficiency, organization and meticulousness
   - I value simplicity, aesthetics and quality over quantity
-  - I prefer passionate focus on a handful of things and delegate the rest, meaningfully
+  - I prefer passionate focus on a handful of things and delegate the rest, meaningfully (still working on the latter)

 ### What drives me ...